VitaHEX-Games/HexFlow-Launcher/README.md

 For PC Engine CD and TurboGrafx-CD RetroFlow will look for '.cue' files for these CD systems.
 Please make sure all the games are loose with the system's rom folder with .cue files.

+For Dreamcast '.gdi' and '.cdi' games are supported.

+**Option 2 - Use your own  game folders:**
+If you don't want to save your games in the RetroFlow data folder, you can use your own directories.

+Go to 'Scan settings' and then 'Edit game directories' to change the path to game folders.

+Once you are done, select 'Rescan' to find the games.

 **Tip:**
 It's important that your roms are named using the no-intro file naming convention, e.g. "Game Name (USA)" , otherwise cover images won't be found.

-### 5. Turn on startup scan to find them
+### 5. Rescan to find your games

-Press 'Start' and go to 'Scan Settings', turn on 'Startup scan'.
-Your retro games should now appear when you restart the app.
+Press 'Start' and go to 'Scan Settings', then select 'Rescan' Your retro games should now appear when you restart the app.
 'Startup scan' can be turned off once you have finished adding your games, the app will startup faster when it's turned off.